Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 f) vegetables - from one month of age, starting from 100 grams.

-6. 800 grams of straw per day for an adult dog and 400 grams of straw per day for a puppy are provided for a litter.
+6. For bedding, 800 grams of straw are provided for an adult dog and 400 grams of straw per day for a puppy.

-7. For a service dog during the training period, an additional 50 grams of meat per day is given in the form of a treat.
+7. During the training period, a service dog is given an additional 50 grams of meat per day as a treat.

-2. The rate of food supply for regular service dogs, puppies
+2. The norm for providing food for regular service dogs and puppies

 Notes: 1.
-According to the norm of providing food to a puppy up to 6 months of age - from two weeks of age, starting from 40 grams, with a systematic weekly increase, complete feeds intended for feeding puppies are given.
+According to the norm for providing food to a puppy up to 6 months of age - from two weeks of age, starting from 40 grams, with a systematic weekly increase, complete food intended for feeding puppies is given.

-2. In addition to the provision of feeds, according to the opinion of the veterinary service specialists, the following is issued for one service dog per day:
+2. In addition to the food supply norm, based on the conclusion of veterinary service specialists, the following is issued for one service dog per day:

-a) for puppies and lactating bitches (before weaning of puppies) complete food intended for pregnant and lactating bitches;
+a) for whelping and lactating bitches (before the puppies are weaned) complete food intended for pregnant and lactating bitches;

-b) for a pedigree dog complete feed - 150 grams;
+b) for a breeding dog, complete food - 150 grams;

-c) for a service dog protecting objects harmful to its health, complete feed - 150 grams;
+c) for a service dog guarding objects harmful to its health, complete food - 150 grams;

-d) for a service dog in the Far North and equivalent areas, full-feed food - 150 grams.
+d) for a service dog in the Far North and equivalent areas, complete food is 150 grams.

-3. For sick service dogs, dogs guarding objects harmful to their health, including traffic police posts of the traffic police, puppies are allowed to be given veterinary diets (feed used for diseases and disease prevention) or feed based on turkey or salmon, according to the provision standards.
+3. For sick service dogs, dogs guarding objects harmful to their health, including traffic police posts, puppies are allowed to be given veterinary diets (food used for diseases and disease prevention) or food based on turkey or salmon, according to food supply standards.

-Rates of substitution of some products for others when providing full-time service dogs
+Standards for replacing some products with others when providing full-time service dogs

 2.1. pasta- 100